 This group home is operated by XYZ Services.
 We have been providing residential care services in Lethbridge since 1976 and operate 8 group homes in the city.
-All of our group homes have a licence from [insert applicable licensing body].
-All of our group homes are operated in accordance with the standards set by [insert applicable government department or officials].
+All of our group homes have a Social Care Facility Licence obtained through the Children's Services department of the Province of Alberta.
+All of our group homes are operated in accordance with the standards set by the Alberta Association of Services for Children and Families.
 XYZ Services conducts a yearly review of each of its group home operations - neighbour relations is one of the areas examined.
 We review the Neighbourhood Communication Log (see 3(a) below) and we review and up-date the Neighbourhood Communication Plan.